lich-uct/molpher-lib/README.md

 conda install -c conda-forge -c lich molpher-lib
 ```

 This will automatically download the latest version of the library and install everything to the currently active environment (for more information on environments and the `conda` command see [Conda Test Drive](http://conda.pydata.org/docs/test-drive.html)).
-The library depends on the popular cheminformatics toolkit [RDKit](http://rdkit.org) so do not forget to add the rdkit channel.
+The library depends on a few other packages so do not forget to add the `conda-forge` channel.

 If you are interested in the development snapshots of the library
 (most up to date code, but can contain bugs)